murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

 3. Assuming the above steps are succesful, you should be able to open a terminal inside VS Code that opens up in Codespaces.
 Refer to this link to understand more about [Codespaces](https://github.com/CodeSpaces).
 This Codespace comes installed with the following software:
    1. * [JDK 17](https://docs.microsoft.com/java/openjdk/download?WT.mc_id=azurespringcloud-github-judubois#openjdk-17)
    2. * The environment variable `JAVA_HOME` should be set to the path of the JDK installation.
 The directory specified by this path should have `bin`, `jre`, and `lib` among its subdirectories.
 Further, ensure your `PATH` variable contains the directory `${JAVA_HOME}/bin`.
 To test, type `which javac` into bash shell ensure the resulting path points to a file inside `${JAVA_HOME}/bin`.
-   3. * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest&WT.mc_id=azurespringcloud-github-judubois) version 2.31.0 or later.
+   3. * [Azure CLI version 2.31.0 or higher](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) version 2.31.0 or later.
 You can check the version of your current Azure CLI installation by running:

     ```bash
     az --version